dennislee22/dennislee22.github.io/docs/cdppvc/baseconfig.md

 ## Atlas Check

-1. After successful Ranger usersync set up with the the external LDAP server, log in Atlas dashboard using the LDAP user.
+1. After successful Ranger usersync's integration with the external LDAP server, log in Atlas dashboard using the LDAP user.

     ![](../../assets/images/cdpbase/atlas1.png)